Masseter Muscle Reduction

 What is the masseter muscle?

-The masseter muscle runs through the rear part of the cheek, from the cheek bone down to the lower jaw on each side of the face.
-It is known as one of the “muscles of mastication” and works to raise and close the jaw while chewing.
-The muscle connects the mandible (lower jawbone) to the cheekbone.
+The masseter muscle runs through the rear part of the cheek, from the cheekbone down to the lower jaw on each side of the face.
+The muscle connects the mandible (lower jawbone) to the cheekbone and is known as one of the “muscles of mastication” because it works to raise and close the jaw while chewing.

 Why does the masseter muscle sometimes need to be reduced?

-Why might it be necessary to “revise” an injectable masseter muscle reduction treatment?
+Why might it be necessary to “revise” a non-surgical masseter muscle reduction?